Variational characterization of the critical curve for pinning of random polymers: Introduction and main results

+\textit{I. Model}.
 Let $S=(S_n)_{n\in\N_0}$ be a Markov chain on a countable state space $\cS$ in which a given point is marked $0$ ($\N_0=\N\cup\{0\}$).
 Write $\pr$ to denote the law of $S$ given $S_0=0$ and $\ev$ the corresponding expectation.
-Let $K$ denote the distribution of the first return time of $S$ to $0$, i.e.,
+Let $K$ denote the distribution of the first return time of $S$ to $0$, that is,

 We will assume that $\sum_{n\in\N} K(n) = 1$ (i.e., $0$ is a recurrent state) and